 That’s the great thing about hoodies.
-They make it extremely easy to look good, which is great for lazy folks for me.
+They make it extremely easy to look good (especially if they are tailored to fit you perfectly), which is great for lazy folks for me.

 If you’re also a lazy dude like me, go ahead and get a comfortable hoodie that can help you survive the winter season.